1695 words | 8 minute read

 Now before I get into how to handle the objection, I need to teach you some of the basics, the deeper lessons that go into sales psychology.
 Otherwise you could say or execute the line incorrectly and lose the sale.

-Lesson 1: Avoid Assumptions
+1 Avoid Assumptions

-So of the three key lessons that you have to understand, the first is do not make assumptions about the prospect.
+Of the three key lessons that you have to understand, the first is do not make assumptions about the prospect.
 Meaning, if your prospect says, “Do you have a guarantee?” don’t start rambling.
 Don’t talk about your 30-day money-back guarantee or one-year satisfaction guarantee.

 Even if you don’t have a guarantee, don’t assume immediately that you’ve lost the sale.
 Also don’t assume that you could be losing your prospective client.